Design of Fiber-Optic DTS and DAS Well Installations

 0.8 CEUs (Continuing Education Units) will be awarded for this 1-day course.

-Bill Shroyer, managing director of EXiiUS LLC, has worked in the practical application of DTS systems in the oil and gas market since 1998.
-During this time, he has designed and executed numerous fiber-optic DTS as well as conventional monitoring installations in a wide variety of applications ranging from complex offshore installations to shallow steam flood fiber deployments.
-Over the last 14 years, Shroyer has served in field and project engineering roles for two major service companies and provided project management consultation for a major global operator.
+Bill Shroyer, Fiber Optic Product Line Manager at SageRider, Inc., has worked in the practical application of fiber optic sensing systems in the oil and gas market since 1998.
+During this time, he has designed and executed numerous fiber-optic and conventional monitoring installations in a wide variety of applications ranging from complex offshore installations to shallow steam flood fiber deployments.
+Over the last 16 years, Shroyer has served in Field and Project Engineering roles for two major service companies and provided project management consultation for a major global operator.